EnzoBnl/enzobnl/spark.md

 1. if execution needs to use some space:
    - if its region space is not filled: it uses it
    - else if there is available unused space in storage region: it borrows it and uses it
-   - else: excess data is spilled to disk
+   - else: excess data is spilled to disk and it uses freed space
 2. if storage needs to use some space:
    - if its region space is not filled: it uses it
    - else if some of its region space has been borrowed by execution: it takes it back by triggering a spill to disk of some execution data, and uses it.
-   - else: excess cached blocks are evicted (Least Recently Used policy)
+   - else: excess cached blocks are evicted (Least Recently Used policy) and it uses freed space

 ## Memory format (during processing) evolution  (SQL)